-Greater Than Sin/3 You can remain righteous even when you are weak.
+Greater Than Guilt/3 You can remain righteous even when you are weak.
 And listen without having heard

 by Luigino Bruni

 “Those who make virtue their profession are the ruin of virtue.”

 There are many people on earth who are called and answer "here I am" even if they don’t know how to recognize the source of the voice that calls them by name.
 Yesterday, today, always.
 They are called by different and unknown inner voices lifted up by the love and pain of the world.
 It is really important to respond to these vocations that happen every day in all environments of the human race.
 But it is marvellous when there is an "Eli" next to us that first sends us back to bed and then reveals the name of the one who continues to call us.